jpramosi/geckordp/README.md

 ## Contribute
 <!-- SEPARATOR -->

-Every help in form of issues or pull requests are very appreciated.
+Every help in form of issues, questions or pull requests are very appreciated.
 If you would like to improve the project there are a few things to keep in mind:

 For submitted code:
 * formatting